 International students are required to meet the same admission standards stated above.
-However, a score of 525(W), 194 (C), or 75 (IBT) and above is required on the Test of English as a Foreign Language (TOEFL) or a score of 5.5 on the International English Language Testing System (IELTS).
-A Certificate of Compliance with Immunization Requirements for college admission and evaluated transcript and an affidavit of financial sponsorship are required.
+However, a score of 525 written test (194 computer based or 75 internet-based test) and above is required on the Test of English as a Foreign Language (TOEFL).
+Alternatively, a score of 5.5 on the International English Language Testing System (IELTS), a Duolingo score of 90 or Pearson Test of English (PTE) score of 42 may be used to meet this requirement.
+A Certificate of Compliance with Immunization Requirements for college admission, evaluated transcripts and an affidavit of financial sponsorship are also required of all international students.